akinsho/week8-PA-Github-pajes/README.md

 - Clone this repo
 - Run `npm install`
-- Add config.env and config-test.env files (ask us for the passwords!)
+- In your terminal run `chmod +x /path/to/init.sh`
+- Then: `./fileName.sh` and follow the instructions using the secret passwords we have given you :)
 - Run `npm run dev` to run server locally
 - To test - `npm run test`
 - To test database - `npm run test-database`